nzvincent/nzvincent-github/ansible-install-kubernetes-cluster-centos7/README.md

 This project installs Kubernetes cluster master and worker nodes and NFS to Centos 7.

 ##### Requirements:
-* At least 1 Centos7 minimum installed VM with 2GB RAM, 20GB storage.
+* At least 1 Centos7 minimum installed VM with 2GB RAM, 20GB storage for Kubernetes master node
-* At least 2 Centos7 minimum installed VM with 2GB RAM, 20GB storage.
+* At least 2 Centos7 minimum installed VM with 2GB RAM, 20GB storage for Kubernetes worker nodes.
-* A NFS file sharing server to be shared by worker nodes (optional)
+* A NFS file sharing server to be shared by worker nodes (optional) for NFS persistent storage share.

 ##### Architecture overview: